tomrutgers/middleman-starter-netlify-cms/README.md

 *Designed and developed by [Tom Rutgers](https://www.tomrutgers.nl/)*

+*If you want to use the external asset pipeline with ES6, Webpack & Babel have a look at [this repository]( https://github.com/tomrutgers/middleman-webpack-netlify-cms).*

 ## About the architecture

 **Middleman** is a static site generator using all the shortcuts and tools in modern web development.
 Check out [middlemanapp.com](http://middlemanapp.com/) for detailed tutorials, including a [getting started guide](http://middlemanapp.com/basics/getting-started/).